Sureshsahu7/bhejo/README.md

 # A buy and sell Web App

-Create an IIT (ISM) version of OLX.com, that is, an E-commerce website where students can sell used items, to other students.
+Create an IITP version of OLX.com, that is, an E-commerce website where students can sell used items, to other students.

 ## User Permissions